Serhiy Prytula: Volunteering and fundraising

-From the first day of Russian invasion of Ukraine in February 2022, Prytula has been coordinating a volunteer supply center for the Ukrainian Ground Forces and civilian volunteers.
-Being a recognizable TV personality, he also started raising funds and in April 2022 reported over ₴200 million raised for the Armed Forces of Ukraine (AFU).
+Since the start of the Russian invasion of Ukraine in February 2022, Prytula has been coordinating a volunteer supply center for the Ukrainian Ground Forces and civilian volunteers.
+Being a well-known TV personality, he also started raising funds.
+In April 2022 reported over ₴200 million raised for the Armed Forces of Ukraine (AFU).

 On 22 June 2022, Prytula started the fundraising campaign "People's Bayraktar" for ₴500 million for 3 Bayraktar TB2 UAV for the Ukrainian army, and crowdfunded ₴600 million in just 3 days.
 Given that some UAVs were provided for free, Prytula was looking for ways to put the remaining funds to good use.
-On August 18, 2022 the Finnish microsatellite manufacturer ICEYE signed a $17M contract with the Serhiy Prytula Charity Foundation to give the Armed Forces of Ukraine full access to one of its satellites.
+On August 18, 2022, the Finnish microsatellite manufacturer ICEYE signed a $17M contract with the Serhiy Prytula Charity Foundation to give the Armed Forces of Ukraine full access to one of its satellites.
 This provided Armed Forces of Ukraine with on-demand access to all-weather high-resolution reconnaissance imagery through a synthetic aperture radar (SAR) for use in operational planning.

-As of July 15, 2022 Prytula had raised for the AFU more than $34M.
+As of July 15, 2022, Prytula had raised for the AFU more than $34M.

 On November 2, 2022, the Serhiy Prytula Charity Foundation organized a $5.5M "Grab them all" crowdfunding appeal to buy 50 used ex-British military FV103 Spartan APCs (armored personnel carriers) for the Ukraine army, a fast small- tracked vehicle ideal for muddy and snowy conditions at the frontline in the South of Ukraine.
 Sufficient money was pledged within a day.